Biden and Xi to hold virtual meeting on November 15 | Politics

 - United States

-US President Joe Biden and his Chinese counterpart Xi Jinping would hold a virtual summit next week on Monday, the White House announced Friday.

-Washington, Nov 12 (PTI) US President Joe Biden and his Chinese counterpart Xi Jinping would hold a virtual summit on Monday, the White House announced on Friday.
+US President Joe Biden and his Chinese counterpart Xi Jinping will hold a virtual summit on Monday to discuss ways to ''responsibly manage'' the competition between the two countries, as well as ways to work together where their interests align, the White House announced on Friday.

 “In the evening of Monday November 15 in Washington, DC, President Joseph R Biden, Jr. will meet virtually with President Xi Jinping of the People’s Republic of China (PRC),” White House Press Secretary Jen Psaki said.